giantswarm/releases/azure/v12.0.1/README.md

 This release upgrades external-dns app to v1.3.0.

-**Notes for future 12.x.x releases:**
-In order to proceed with upgrade, clusters must be using 11.4.0 or newer release version, otherwise the upgrade request will fail.
-Pay attention to the increased failure rate of requests during upgrade of the master node and include this information in release notes if the problem persists.

 Below, you can find more details on components that were changed with this release.

 ### external-dns v0.7.3 [Giant Swarm app 1.3.0](https://github.com/giantswarm/external-dns-app/blob/master/CHANGELOG.md#130---2020-08-18)